 EARGO fit inside the ear so well that even you won’t be able to see them in your own reflection.
 These hearing aids are rechargeable and the mobile app lets you completely fine-tune and personalize your settings specifically to your needs.

-EARGO are the only hearing aids on the list that have been cleared by the FDA for severe hearing loss rather than mild to moderate levels.
+EARGO provides the only hearing aids on the list that have been cleared by the FDA for severe hearing loss rather than mild to moderate levels.

 Woodland Whisper is one of the most affordable hearing aids on the market right now, but doesn’t sacrifice quality.
 The in ear hearing amplification includes an audio compression circuit and shuts down the amplification when it detects loud noises.

 This pack includes 2 hearing aids, batteries, replacement tips, and a carrying bag for traveling.
-The Woodland Whisper is extremely lightweight and discrete and can pick up sounds up to 100 feet away.
+Woodland Whisper’s hearing aid is extremely lightweight and discrete and can pick up sounds up to 100 feet away.

-The Sentire Med SM-220 Personal Hearing Enhancement Device is extremely affordable, and is designed to blend in with your body and be comfortable to wear in either ear.
-It even includes 3 different sizes of domes to maximize comfort.
+Sentire Med SM-220 Personal Hearing Enhancement Device is extremely affordable, and is designed to blend in with your body.
+It includes 3 different sizes of domes to maximize comfort.

 This hearing aid is comfortable in either of your ears and has a full digital tone quality for low audition distortion so you hear things with crystal clarity.
 Internal and external components have been made using top-grade materials so it will last a long time.

 Banglijian is a professional manufacturer that has produced several different types of hearing aid.
-This one was designed by an audiologist to be easy, durable, and comfortable.
-These are rechargeable and can run for 24 hours after a 2-hour charge.
+These hearing aids are rechargeable and can run for 24 hours after a 2-hour charge.

 How We Rank